flavienChamay/PyTacToc/README.md

 * Save/Load a game mechanism

 ## Launch
-After all dependencies has been installed, launch the project with a terminal on the source folder and type:
+Launch a terminal window on the source folder and type:
 ```bash
 python guiCli.py
 ```
-After that, follow the indications on the terminal.
+After that, you can play the game!

 ## Code Example